furoku/calculator-mcp/README.md

 - Node.js 18+

 ### Published Package
-This MCP server is available as a published npm package: `@furoku/calculator-mcp`
+This MCP server is available as a published npm package: `calculator-mcp`
 - No need to clone the repository locally
-- Can be run directly via `npx @furoku/calculator-mcp@latest`
+- Can be run directly via `npx calculator-mcp@latest`
 - See setup instructions below for Claude Code

 ### Build locally